Special Notice

 ALS Doctoral Fellowships allow student researchers to work at the frontier of synchrotron radiation research and to help advance state-of-the-art techniques and applications.
 Students who have passed their Ph.D. qualifying or comprehensive exams, and advanced to candidacy, can apply to spend a year in residence at LBNL working closely with an ALS staff member.
 Fellows acquire hands-on scientific training and develop professional maturity to complement their doctoral research.
 Applicants must be full-time students currently enrolled in a Ph.D. program in the science or engineering disciplines, and pursuing research that will benefit from ALS capabilities.

-ALS Doctoral Fellowships provide an annual stipend of $20,000, which does not include benefits.
-Applicants must 1) remain enrolled in the graduate program at their home institution and have external support which provides benefits; 2) contact one or more ALS Photon Science staff members to discuss areas of common research interest and to agree on a potential research project and scope; and 3) apply when the application window is open.
+ALS Doctoral Fellowships provide an annual stipend of $23,000, which does not include benefits.
+Fellows from non-US home institutions are also provided a one-time $3,000 stipend payment (included in the first monthly payment) to support additional expenses incurred to temporarily relocate to and reside in the US from abroad.
+Applicants must 1) remain enrolled in the graduate program at their home institution and have external support which provides benefits; 2) contact one or more ALS beamline staff members to discuss areas of common research interest and to agree on a potential research project and scope; and 3) apply when the application window is open.

 Eligibility